timescale/docs/api/reorder_chunk.md

 This command can be particularly useful when data is often queried in an order different from that in which it was originally inserted.
-For example, data is commonly inserted into a hypertable in loose time order (e.g., many devices concurrently sending their current state), but one might typically query the hypertable about a _specific_ device.
+For example, data is commonly inserted into a hypertable in loose time order (for example, many devices concurrently sending their current state), but one might typically query the hypertable about a _specific_ device.
 In such cases, reordering a chunk using an index on `(device_id, time)` can lead to significant performance improvement for